-1. Enter the total adjusted basis of all the shares you owned in the fund just before the sale.
-(If you made an earlier sale of shares in this fund, add the adjusted basis of any shares you still owned after the last sale and the adjusted basis of any shares you acquired after that sale.) \$4,800 2.
-Enter the total number of shares you owned in the fund just before the sale 300 3.
-Divide the amount on line 1 by the amount on line 2.
-This is your average basis per share \$ 16 4.
-Enter the number of shares you sold 150 5.
-Multiply the amount on line 3 by the amount on line 4.
-This is the basis of the shares you sold \$2,400 shares you owned at that time because you acquired or sold no shares, and had no other adjustments to basis, since the last sale.
-Your basis is the \$16 per share figured earlier.
+Enter the total adjusted basis of all the shares you owned in the fund just before the sale.
+(If you made an earlier sale of shares in this fund, add the adjusted basis of any shares you still owned after the last sale and the adjusted basis of any shares you acquired after that \$4,800 Enter the total number of shares you owned in the fund just before the 300 Divide the amount on line 1 by the amount on line 2.
+This is your average \$ 16 basis per share Enter the number of shares you 150 Multiply the amount on line 3 by the amount on line 4.
+This is the basis of \$2,400 the shares you sold